sekedoua/sport-containerized-api-ecs-elb/README.md

 - Runs a containerized backend using Amazon ECS with Fargate.
 - Scalable and serverless architecture.
 - API management and routing using Amazon API Gateway.
-- Monitored using Amazon CloudWatch for performance and logging.
-- Designed with **IAM least privilege** security principles.

 ---

 ## **Prerequisites**